mphill/chili/README.md

-Server with noodles and red beans, add your favorite chili fixin's
+Serve with spaghetti noodles and red beans, add your favorite chili fixin's